Vitaly Lytvyn, Ukrainian National Guard Frontier Brigade Mayor, Hero of Ukraine

 - Survived and alive personnel.
 For the wider context: when performing tasks, battalion tactical group commanders, brigade commanders sometimes set tasks, and you understand: this can cost casualties, wounded or dead, among your reconnaissance personnel.
 But these tasks, they can be important not just at the tactical level, but at the operational level, and, if completed successfully, can save the lives of some of military personnel or civilians, or contribute to improved defenses, or to the success of an offensive operation.
 For a commander, lots of aspects are of importance: the confidence that the task will be completed, and that your personnel will return alive; the training of the personnel, their morale and psychological status, competent leaders whom I assign to reconnaissance groups, and confidence in them.
 This combination as a whole, it worked for me, it works now, because I am confident in my subordinates, I am confident in my reconnaissance squad leaders, confident that they understand the importance of this or that task, they understand that it can contribute to the preservation of lives, will help improve the situation in their assigned sector of the frontline, whose interests they are working for -- and people go and do it.

-You know, It matters the most for me, the most rewarding thing for me is to see my soldiers smiling when they come back after completing a mission without casualties among them, and you just look into these enthusiastic eyes.
+You know, what matters the most for me, the most rewarding thing for me is to see my soldiers smiling when they come back after completing a mission without casualties among them, and you just look into these enthusiastic eyes.
 In my unit, the age ranges between 19 and 50 years old.
-They go out for a mission, and when they come back, despite such a huge age difference, somewhere amounting to half a lifetime, they just sit down, smoke, make themselves coffee or tea - and begin sharing their emotions, telling some funny, witty situations that arose with them while on the mission, telling who killed more of the enemy soldiers, who gathered more intelligence, who did what.
+They go out for a mission, and when they come back, despite such a huge age difference, somewhere amounting to half a lifetime, they just sit down, light cigarettes, make themselves coffee or tea - and begin sharing their emotions, telling some funny, witty situations that arose with them while on the mission, telling who killed more of the enemy soldiers, who gathered more intelligence, who did what.
 And this is something that glues the reconnaissance group together.

 The other side of this coin is that, when a reconnaissance group returns and we are already driving in a pickup after completing the mission, we are tired, we have no tears in our eyes yet, but we have lost our comrades.
-Afterwards I write down, notify all my comrades, my subordinates through our community group that we have lost servicemen, our comrades.
+Afterwards I write it down, notify all my comrades, my subordinates through our community group that we have lost servicemen, our comrades.
 These were mostly parents, who had children, who had wives, I notify them, and this is the other side of this war.
-You know, a satisfaction with yourself followed by despair for a comrade, one with whom you shared these positive emotions yesterday, and today you understand that, in a week’s time, he will be buried.
+You know, a satisfaction with yourself is followed by despair for a comrade, one with whom you shared these positive emotions yesterday, and today you understand that, in a week’s time, he will be buried.
 And, you know, it's a kind of balance between self-satisfaction after completing a difficult task and realizing that each of us can die, an understanding why we do this all.
 You know, it's a kind of triangle, three whales on which the unit rests.

 - You are talking about the psychological status of your comrades, your subordinates.
 But what about the psychological status of your own?
 How do you deal with these feelings, with these two sides of the war that you have mentioned?
 At the beginning of our conversation, when you talked about one of the tasks performed, you said so and specifically noted that it sounds very dry when a soldier dies in mission, it is easier to complete the task than with a wounded casualty.
 Is this a habit like with doctors, because you have to deal with security risks every day, or what?